-Editor's note: Skype is no longer Microsoft's main communication app to rival Slack.
-With the new 8.0 update, the application's main function is for video chatting, although it does still support instant messaging.
-If you're looking for a breakdown between Microsoft and Slack products that are on a more even playing field, see our breakdown of Slack and Microsoft Teams.
+Editor's note: Skype for Business is no longer Microsoft's main communication app to rival Slack.
+With the new 8.0 update, the application's main function is video chatting, although it does still support instant messaging.
+If you're looking for a comparison between Microsoft and Slack products that are on a more even playing field, see our breakdown of Slack and Microsoft Teams.

-Skype – Skype is now part of the Microsoft's Office 365 for business plans, but it can still be purchased individually for your business.
-[See Related Story: Collaboration Tools for Small Business]
+Skype for Business – Skype is now part of the Microsoft Office 365 for Business plans, but it can still be purchased individually for your business.
+[Read related article: Collaboration Tools for Small Business]

 Messaging and calls

-Slack – Slack offers one-on-one and group messaging via direct messages.
+Slack – Slack offers one-on-one and group messaging via direct messages and multiple channels.
 Users can also hold individual and group audio and video calls.
 One nice feature in Slack is your own private channel – you can message yourself to set up a to-do list, organize tasks or set reminders.

-Skype – Like Slack, Skype offers instant messaging and one-on-one and group audio and video calls.
+Skype for Business – Like Slack, Skype offers instant messaging and one-on-one and group audio and video calls.